-- A student must maintain an MSU and an overall 2.75 GPA
+- A student must maintain an overall 3.0 GPA

 - Comply with all the requirements of the approved academic program (requirements may be program specific and require a higher GPA) for which you were certified for the ACM.

-- If at the end of the semester, a student does not have an MSU and an overall 2.75 GPA, then they will be placed on ACM probation.
+- If at the end of the semester, a student does not have an overall 3.0 GPA, then they will be placed on ACM probation.

 - There is only one ACM probation semester for ACM recipients.

 If a student loses their ACM non-resident tuition remission, they have the right to appeal their ACM status.

 - Appeals of loss of the ACM non-resident tuition remission may be made based on mitigating circumstances.
 Mitigating circumstances are those that influence the student’s academic performance, were substantially beyond the control of the student, and whose occurrence would not likely be repeated.